micryon/GPUcoin/README.md

 The rest is the same as Bitcoin.
  - 1 coin per block
- - 720 blocks to retarget difficulty
+ - 48 blocks to difficulty retarget.
+11% maximum change per retarget

 For more information, as well as an immediately useable, binary version of the RonPaulCoin client sofware, see http://www.ronpaulcoin.org.